goci-io/atlantis-helm-deployment/README.md

 The project name will be used to generate the S3 key for the state file.
 It follows the convention of `${PROJECT_NAME}/terraform.tfstate`

+To setup a full github repository with atlantis (eg. if you provision initial build infrastructure seperatly) you can use our [github-repository](https://github.com/goci-io/github-repository) module.

 For the AWS workflow the following environment variables are required:
 - `AWS_DEFAULT_REGION`
 - `TF_BUCKET`